-Grace’s teaching is informed by popular culture, history, poetry, music and philosophy.
-She is skilled at curating courses with references to stimulate and provoke her students, and encourages them to subvert and critique political structures.
-Grace is also a trained mentor and coach, working predominantly with neurodiverse artists.
+Grace teaches a course at Central Saint Martins, runs regular online writing and illustration workshops for domestic violence survivors and delivers in person workshops with young people.
+Her teaching style is playful and warm, and informed by popular culture, history, poetry, music and philosophy.
+She is skilled at curating experiences to stimulate and provoke her students, and encourages them to subvert and critique political structures.

 Working with Grace on my book, PINCH ME, has been such a pleasure.
 She skilfully picked out the essential themes of my manuscript that she felt would work visually, creating a final cover image that perfectly fuses so many of its elements.
 Throughout the whole project, Grace kept me updated with her progress, and took on board my own thoughts and ideas along the way.
 I’m absolutely thrilled with the cover illustration - it’s been receiving as many compliments as the book itself!